This article has been updated.

 If you do use glass ornaments, hang them high, out of reach of curious canines, and if they are family heirlooms or meaningful, secure them to the branches.

-Skip edible ornaments, including candy canes, nuts, as especially chocolate, which is toxic to dogs; if your pooch smells something sweet, she may knock the tree over trying to eat it.
+Skip edible ornaments, including candy canes, nuts, and especially chocolate, which is toxic to dogs.

 Skip the Tinsel

 Tinsel is just another name for toy in the dog world.
 It’s light, shiny, and really fun to bat around.

 But tinsel is extremely dangerous to dogs, according to the Pet Poison Helpline.
 If swallowed, it can result in a “severe linear foreign body” when it wraps around the tongue or the intestines and creates a blockage.
 Surgery is almost always necessary to remove ingested tinsel, which is not only expensive but potentially life threatening.